Oracle Data Integrator (ODI)

 In this blog, we describe how to make some Excel data available to Oracle Data Integrator (ODI).

 Oracle Data Integrator supports JDBC, enabling it to access data from databases for which a JDBC driver is available.
 The Easysoft JDBC-ODBC Bridge extends the number of databases that are available to Oracle Data Integrator by bridging between JDBC and ODBC.
 You can then also work with data from backends for which an ODBC driver is available.
-We use the Easysoft JDBC-ODBC Bridge and the ODBC Driver for Microsoft Excel to connect Oracle Data Integrator to Microsoft Excel.
+We use the Easysoft JDBC-ODBC Bridge and the ODBC driver for Microsoft Excel to connect Oracle Data Integrator to Microsoft Excel.

 These steps show how to access some Excel data from Oracle Data Integrator on Windows: